-Ahmed Rehab is Executive Director of the Chicago Office of the Council on American-Islamic Relations, the nation's largest Muslim civil liberties and advocacy group.
-He also serves as CAIR’s National Strategic Communications Director.
+Ahmed Rehab is Executive Director of the Chicago Office of the Council on American-Islamic Relations as well as CAIR's National Strategic Communications Director.
+CAIR is the nation's largest Muslim civil liberties and advocacy group.

-A prolific writer and lecturer on contemporary social issues including civil rights, media relations, and Islam-West relations, Rehab has spoken at various University campuses in Chicago and around the nation.
+A prolific writer and lecturer on contemporary social issues including civil rights, media relations, and Islam-West relations, Rehab lectures at various University campuses in Chicago and around the nation.

-Rehab comments regularly as a guest on various local, national, and international TV and cable news programs, as well as on radio stations.
-He has been interviewed over 150 times by news publications such as the Chicago Tribune, the Chicago Sun-Times, the Daily Herald, the Washington Post, the Orlando Sentinel, the Economist, the Boston Globe, the International Herald Tribune, Crain's Business Magazine, Germany's Die Zeit, the BBC and many more.
+Rehab comments regularly as a guest on various local TV and cable news programs, as well as on radio stations.
+He has been interviewed by news publications such as the Chicago Tribune, the Chicago Sun-Times, the Daily Herald, the Washington Post, the Orlando Sentinel, the Economist, the Boston Globe, Crain's Business Magazine, Germany's Die Zeit, and many more.
 His Op-Ed's have been published in numerous newspapers around the country.

 Rehab, an alumnus of the FBI Citizen's Academy, leads local efforts to foster positive relations with law enforcement officials, elected officials, political appointees, and representatives of various governmental agencies.

-Rehab serves as a board member of the Illinois Coalition of Immigrant and Refugee Rights (ICIRR).
-He is a board member and secretary of the Egyptian American Society, a member of the Chicago Council on Global Affairs' (CCGA) Muslim task force, and an Eisenhower Fellow of the American Assembly.
-Previously, he served as image consultant for Chicago’s Niagara Foundation, a cutting-edge interfaith organization that promotes interactive dialogue, and as Saturday night host for a local Radio Program on Chicago’s AM dial.
-He is the founder of two companies, Ibex Computers and Amrex Media.
+Rehab serves as a board member of the Illinois Coalition of Immigrant and Refugee Rights (ICIRR) a co-founder of the Bridge Initiative at Georgetown University.
+He served as a board member and secretary of the Egyptian American Society, a member of the Chicago Council on Global Affairs' (CCGA) Muslim task force, and an Eisenhower fellow of the American Assembly.